khanmohammadimran/shoe-review-analysis-website/README.md

 [Click Here To See The Live Website](https://darling-pasca-a70948.netlify.app/)

-* Created a React website using "React Router"
+* Created a React website using "React Router".
-* Use Hooks for reduce code
+* Use Hooks for reduce code.
-* Add Two Charts on Dashboard page using "rechart"
+* Add Two Charts on Dashboard page using "rechart".
-* Add Some General Question Answer on Blog Section
+* Add Some General Question Answer on Blog Section.

 ## Available Scripts